 Elementor proves the leading page builder plugin to create WordPress pages and posts.
 With a user-friendly UI and easy-to-use widgets, you can build and edit any of your pages quickly.

-You’re enabled to password protect sections of your post using Elementor and PPWP plugins.
+You’re enabled to create an Elementor password protected page by clocking sections of your post using PPWP plugins.
 The PPWP plugin is integrated seamlessly with Elementor so you can drag and drop the content protection fields anywhere in your content.
 Password Protect WordPress also allows you to secure portions of your content with multiple passwords.